ganzerli/crowler-for-words/README.md

 # All words from all links found in a domain are saved into a file
-Using lcurl, you need to install first lcurl
+Crowler in C, lcurl is needed, you have to install also lcurl.

 Crowling domain:
   -cuts all style